hedgedoc/hedgedoc/docs/content/setup/manual-setup.md

 1. Check if you meet the [requirements at the top of this document](#manual-installation).
 2. Download the [latest release](https://hedgedoc.org/latest-release/) and extract it.
    <small>Alternatively, you can use Git to clone the repository and checkout a release, e.g. with `git clone -b 1.7.2 https://github.com/hedgedoc/hedgedoc.git`.</small>
-3. Enter the directory and type `bin/setup`, which will install the dependencies and create example configs.
+3. Enter the directory and execute `bin/setup`, which will install the dependencies and create example configs.
 4. Configure HedgeDoc: To get started, you can use this minimal `config.json`:
    ```json
    {